Did you know that more than 13% of all fraud cases reported happened in nonprofits? Many of these frauds occur in the reimbursement process.

-Expense management software come with integrations with popular accounting software like Quickbooks Online, Xero, NetSuite, and others.
+Expense management software come with integrations with popular accounting software like QuickBooks Online, Xero, NetSuite, Sage Intacct, and others.

 Expense management software is almost worthless if there aren’t expense policies in place to control spending.
 Monitoring the levels of compliance and improving policies can help nonprofits in saving money.
 Additionally, it can help curb unnecessary spends and hidden costs.
 Though most organizations have their own set of policies to suit their needs and structure, a few guidelines hold true for most.

 Some nonprofits reimburse mileage expenses for employees while others don’t.
 If your organization does reimburse mileage expenses, it is best to follow the IRS guidelines for mileage reimbursements.
 Here, the mileage expenses are based on vehicle types.
 A best practice is to ensure that employees are aware of reimbursable categories.
 It also helps to specify the maximum reimbursable limits for all categories.
 An expense management software with real-time policy checks can help employees by determining whether a particular spend falls out of policy limits.